If you’re looking for a fun evening out, with a workout to great live music …

-Blazing music by Moonshine Whiskers and the Ragged Pony, 1st and 3rd Mondays of each Month (Feb-Dec, except Easter)
+1st and 3rd Mondays of each month (Feb-Dec, except Easter)

-Fun, exercise and a great night out, making new friends, to the music of one of Australia’s finest contra bands.
+Fun, exercise and a great night out, meeting friendly people, to the music of one of Australia’s finest contra bands.

 Second night free.
 Half price anytime you bring someone new.